SridharanMurugadass/WorkforceApp/README.md

 Demo Testing :

-    i have deployed this application in cloud for testing purposes. please use the below url in restclient tools like postman, ADC or bloomberg,..
+    i have deployed this application in cloud for testing purposes. please use the below url in restclient tools like postman, ADC or insomnia,..

     Demo url        : https://workforce-app.herokuapp.com/data